 For August babies, we start our lives with contradictions.
-We’re born into a few weeks of sunny weather before it drastically changes into autumn that leads into the long winters.
-August babies have known about the phase, “Winter is Coming,” long before “Game of Thrones” was a popular television series.
+We’re born into a few weeks of sunny weather before it drastically changes into Autumn, leading to the long winters.
+August babies have known about the phrase “Winter is Coming” long before “Game of Thrones” was a popular television series.

 Despite my birthday pains and aches, I was able to whip up a cardamom cake.
-We’re trying to watch our weights, so I frosted only one layer of the cake and placed the other layer in the freezer for later.
-The first layer was enjoyed with vanilla cream and cashew butter frosting.
-It was decorated with fresh figs and toasted cashews — the perfect ingredients for August babies.
+We’re trying to watch our weight, so I frosted only one layer of the cake and placed the other layer in the freezer for later.
+We enjoyed the cake with vanilla cream and cashew butter frosting.
+It was garnished with fresh figs and toasted cashews — the perfect ingredients for August babies.

-And, when chill autumn breezes return in a few weeks, we’ll enjoy the second layer with another flavorful frosting and seasonal fruit.
-By then, my back and baby toe will be fully healed, and I will enjoy running outdoors in my new sneakers.
+And, when autumn returns in a few weeks, we’ll enjoy the second layer with another flavorful frosting and seasonal fruit.
+By then, my back and baby toe will be fully healed, and I will enjoy running outdoors in cooler air wearing my new sneakers.

 Cardamon Cake with Vanilla Chocolate Cream and Cashew Butter Frosting